 Lovable fluoro lump of leftover trifle Mr Blobby caused a sensation when he snatched the Christmas Number 1 from Take That's grasp in 1993.
 An attempt at a follow-up in 1995 was, we can say with some conviction, one of the most unpleasant festive treats since you accidentally ate a coffee-flavoured Quality Street.
 Sadly, the video is no longer available to stream, but thank Santa for that; Noel Edmonds tucking Blobby into bed on Christmas Eve will haunt your dreams for many Christmases to come.

-This Wham! cover, recorded in aid of the Text Santa charity, opens with meme queen Gemma Collins saying she wants to pinch herself with excitement and peaks there.
+This Wham! cover, recorded in aid of the Text Santa charity, opens with future meme queen Gemma Collins saying she wants to pinch herself with excitement and peaks there.
 Punctuated with the odd "yeah mate", nobody seems to know where they are or what they're doing, and it's only the the late Nanny Pat's pleas for everyone to stop arguing that help get the song finished.
-As reem and emosh as you'd expect, this underrated version of Last Christmas reached Number 33 in 2011.
+As reem and emosh as you'd expect (with a video which sees everyone gathered in a group dressed like they're off to Sugar Hut as soon as the camera stops rolling), this...uh...unique take on George Michael's festive masterpiece reached Number 33 in 2011.

 Bo Selecta – Proper Crimbo

 Now better known as Keith Lemon, comedian Leigh Francis enlisted a host of stars to sing along on this song and video which you could most generously call "of its time".
 It actually reached Number 4 in 2003.
-And yet: terrible.
+Proper Crimbo?
+Proper Cringe, though.

 Cheeky Girls – Have a Cheeky Christmas

 Aw, bless Monica and Gabriela for making the pop arena more fun.
 After a near-miss at Christmas Number 1 in 2002 with The Cheeky Song, the Cheeky Girls had another crack in 2003 (a vintage year for questionable Christmas hits) with this festive shimmy.
 Sadly, it's not quite as joyous – it sounds a bit like two Alexas gone rogue, tbh – but it reached Number 10!
-Christmas spirit is one helluva drug.
+It would be their last single to do so, but still!
+Christmas spirit and all that.

 The Darkness – Christmastime (Don't Let The Bells End)

-Also in 2003 – what was happening that year, eh? – bonkers rockers The Darkness challenged for Christmas Number 1 with this innuendo-packed track.
-It made it to Number 2, pipped by the decidedly less cheery Michael Andrews and Gary Jules cover of Mad World, from movie Donnie Darko – not exactly up there with your regular feelgood Hallmark Christmas films.
+Also in 2003 (was there something in the water?) bonkers rockers The Darkness challenged for Christmas Number 1 with this innuendo-packed track.
+It made it to Number 2, pipped by the decidedly less cheery Michael Andrews and Gary Jules cover of Mad World, from goth movie du jour Donnie Darko – not exactly a year for candy canes and tinsel, sorry.

 Mr. Hankey the Christmas Poo